bcgsc/pori/docs/repos.md

     ![pori cbioportal](https://frontend.cbioportal.org/reactapp/images/369b022222badf37b2b0c284f4ae2284.png)

-    This python adaptor is intended to demonstrate creating a PORI report using data exported from a cBioportal instance.
+    This python adapter is intended to demonstrate creating a PORI report using data exported from a cBioportal instance.
 It uses the expression, copy number, fusion, and small mutation data as well as available metadata to complete the reports.

 </div>